BingJiaChen/few-shot-indoor-localization/Readme.md

-#  GNN-based Few-Shot Transfer Learning for Device-free Indoor Localization
+#  Few-Shot Transfer Learning for Device-Free Fingerprinting Indoor Localization

 ## Introduction:
-This is implementation of few-shot learning based on graph neural network for device-free CSI indoor localization.
+This is implementation of few-shot learning based on graph neural network (GNN) for device-free CSI indoor localization.
 The main idea is using few-shot learning to transfer the localizing system to different domain with only few data.

 This code is based on
 - https://github.com/louis2889184/gnn_few_shot_cifar100